Black pastors group holds vigil for Walmart shooting victims - NewsBreak

 Black pastors group holds vigil for Walmart shooting victims

-Five days have passed since Lorenzo Gamble was killed in a mass shooting at a Walmart in Chesapeake , Virginia.
+CHESAPEAKE, Va. — (AP) — Five days have passed since Lorenzo Gamble was killed in a mass shooting at a Walmart in Chesapeake, Virginia.
 His mother, Linda Gamble, hasn't been able to do much of anything, including eat, because she misses him so much.

 “It's been really hard because I never, ever in a million years thought it would be my baby,” Gamble said.
 “He's gone, but he will always be in my heart.”